IAS-Astrophysics/athenak/README.md

 cd kokkos
 git apply ../scratch_fix.patch
 ```
-This patch fixes a small bug in Kokkos 4.1 with uninitialized CUDA scratch locks which can result in crashes when using level 1 scratch memory with Nvidia GPUs.
+This patch fixes a small bug in Kokkos 4.1 with uninitialized CUDA scratch locks which can result in crashes when using level 1 scratch memory with NVIDIA GPUs.

 ## How to build

-The code uses cmake to manage builds.
+The code uses CMake to manage builds.
 In-source builds are not allowed; you must create a new build directory:
 ```shell
 mkdir build
 cd build